 In 1986, the industry suffered a massive bust that caused an immediate halt to talent development.
 In 2016 we are faced with a volatile downturn with a unique set of dynamics: a retiring experienced workforce increased representation with women and minorities, the rise of the entrepreneur, and the digital age.
 At the 2016 HERWorld Energy Forum, Pink Petro Board Member Paula Waggoner-Aguilar leads a diverse panel of industry heavyweights and 2 of 40 known female-led petropreneurs to address what organizations and companies are doing to pivot this work during the downturn?
 How is the rise of petro-prenuership is impacting the workforce and supply chain?
 Has industry learned its lessons from the 80s as we prepare to lead into the next generation?
 What impact will the skills gap have after industry recovers?

-In Paula's last Shale article, she talks about her own start and the progress she has seen women make over the last 20 years.
+In Paula's last Shale article, she talks about her own start and reflects on the progress women have made the last 20 years.
+Paula is featured in the photo with industry veteran Patricia Thompson who is the first woman to work offshore in the UK.
 Paula is a strong supporter of STEM careers for women in the industry and makes a point to talk candidly about her own early career rejections and how it made her feel and how she persevered and overcame those and many more obstacles over the years.
 Paula leaves us with vision, "...as we set the collective vision for women in energy into the next decade, I believe we need to figure out how to encourage and teach the next generation of women to take risks, both in the corporate environment and as entrepreneurs, and to aspire to disrupt, innovate, and lead the next energy revolution."